 Worship is central to our life together as a community of faith.
 Whether you are a long time member or a brand new visitor, you will be welcomed warmly and given a bulletin which contains the morning’s Order of Worship, announcements of upcoming activities and opportunities for study and service.
 You may engage in conversation with the many people who wish to greet you or prepare yourself for worship by taking your seat to quietly meditate.

 If you were raised in the Reformed Protestant tradition (Congregational, Presbyterian, Reformed, Disciples of Christ) or as a United Methodist or a Lutheran, you will find our service to be familiar.
 If you were raised in another denomination, or in no congregation at all, you will find our service to be quite accessible, with our worship bulletin guiding you through the order.

 It is filled with music: a piano or organ Prelude, three hymns sung by the entire congregation, a choir anthem or an offering by a soloist and a piano or organ Postlude.
 Our service starts with the Passing of the Peace of Christ, and we then gather our hearts and minds with a Responsive Call to Worship and a Unison Prayer of Invocation.
 We begin our reflection on scripture with readings from the Bible, which are followed by a sermon which we hope will inform, challenge and comfort you.
 In the Pastoral Prayer, joys and concerns are received from the congregation, which are incorporated into the prayers of the morning.

-And, at the end of the service, you’ll hear us join our voices in our common commission:
+And, at the end of the service, we join our voices together in our common commission:

-“Go out into the world in peace.
-Be of good courage, hold fast to that which is good; render to no one evil for evil; support the weak, help the afflicted, honor all persons, love and serve the Lord, rejoicing in the power of the Holy Spirit.”
+“Let us now go forth into the world in peace, being of good courage, holding fast to that which is good; rendering to no one evil for evil; strengthening the faint-hearted, supporting the weak, helping the afflicted, honoring all persons, loving and serving the Lord, and rejoicing in the power of the Holy Spirit.”